tikv/rfcs/text/2020-09-03-factored-prefix.md

 ## Motivation

 TiKV users need to use key prefixes to avoid conflicts.
-In keeping with DRY we should not require a program to add the same prefix everywhere.
+In keeping with DRY (Don't Repeat Yourself) we should not require a program to add the same prefix everywhere.
-This will also reduce the payload sent to TiKV.
+This proposal aids the key spaces proposal.

 ## Detailed design